 Shakespeare has been absolutely strip-mined over the years for adaptations.
 Despite its hilariously outdated conclusion, Taming of the Shrew has been a popular target.
 Most “inspired by the Shakespeare”-type stories ditch the original women’s-submission-to-men ending in favor of something a little less backwards, usually the Katherine character realizing she’s been pushing people away for no reason and becoming more empathetic, sometimes also the Petruchio character being less demanding that others’ behavior conform to his expectations.
 (Notably, 10 Things I Hate About You.)
 Though there is some evidence to suggest that Shakespeare actually meant the characters to be caricatures of how not to treat women and the tragedy of crushing a woman’s spirit, it’s traditionally played on stage without this interpretation incorporated into the performances.
 (The only version I’ve seen played the finale sarcastically, as though they were thumbing their noses at this social convention.)

 This adaptation took the story down to its bare minimum of characters, supported by sparse, first-person prose and a brisk pace.
 I was particularly pleased with the reimagination of Kate’s anger and frustration with her dead-end career bleeding into her personality – it’s implied that she was always a little too witty, but not unkindly so as she is now – and Pyotr’s mismatched expectations of others as due to a culture and language barrier.
+It’s the same story, but washes away all the sexist assumptions.
 I would be delighted to see a stage adaptation of this, and not only for the fun of a play adapted to a book adapted to a play.

 Genre: literary fiction.
 Setting: realism.
 Story genre: commentary, relationship, character study.
 Format: novel.
 Rating: 3/3 and I require a top-quality faithful stage adaptation immediately